6 Speakeasies Serving up Serious Vibes in Westchester County

 Elmsford

-Most mirrors offer just a reflection, but at Elmsford’s Invito Restaurant, it’s a portal to a behind-the-scenes party, Thursday through Saturday nights.
-Sip on craft cocktails, like the refreshing El Fresa with tequila, rhubarb, strawberry, lemon, agave, and clarified milk.
+Most mirrors offer just a reflection, but at Elmsford’s Invito Restaurant, the mirror serves as a portal to a behind-the-scenes party on Thursday through Saturday nights.
+Sip on craft cocktails, like the refreshing El De Oaxaca with mezcal, chocolate and orange bitters, and demerara sugar.
 On Fridays and Saturdays, get down to the DJ beats until 2 a.m. and enjoy a Mexican-inspired menu of small plates.
-Flautas, filled with potatoes, peppers, and cheese, are an excellent choice, or split the shrimp basket, featuring a fried tortilla basket with guacamole, pico de gallo, and roasted garlic sauce.
+Flautas, filled with potatoes, peppers, and cheese, are an excellent choice, or split the crispy calamari dusted with flour and served with lemon-jalapeno sauce and lemon zest.

 The Speakeasy at Divino